peterbult/cov-models/README.md

 	XSPEC> fit

 That's it.
 Notice that all parameters are tied between the two spectra - this is intentional.
-The underlying model exists in complex space, so it is same the same for both data groups.
+The underlying model exists in complex space, so it is the same for both data groups.
 Only the projections into the real an imaginary planes differ.
 As noted, the model (`covbb` in this case) will select the output mode based on the `ReIm` parameter, which is read automatically from the FITS file header.